TrademarkTrademark

 random_string

 The main use case for the random_string resource is to generate random strings for input.
-This helps to create unique values for testing, especially useful for non-sensitive values.
-Sensitive values would be more appropriate for the random_password resource below.
+It's good for unique test values, as long as they're not sensitive.
+For sensitive values, use the random_password resource below.

 random_password

 The main use case for random_password is to generate random passwords or strings to improve security.
-Rather than relying on a human, this resource will create strong unique passwords based on the set of rules that are set:
+Instead of relying on a human, this resource creates strong, unique passwords based on the rules you set:

 random_shuffle